-Heating pads tend to be a common product in most households, but this doesn’t mean they’re without their potential hazards.
+Heating pads and electric blankets tend to be a common product in most households, but this doesn’t mean they’re without their potential hazards.

 When a heating pad fails, it can result in burns to the skin, electric shock, and even house fires.
 While heating pads can be helpful for relieving pain, it’s important to use them properly and be aware of any potential dangers (or active recalls) that might exist.